CESNET/CzechLight-dependencies/README.md

 - `CzechLight/rousette`
 - `CzechLight/sysrepo-ietf-alarms`

-If no actual changes are needed, feel free to use `git commit --allow-empty`.
 Use these `Depends-on` footer tags:
 ```shell
 Depends-on: https://gerrit.cesnet.cz/c/CzechLight/dependencies/+/${A}
 ```

-If you're feeling particularly lucky (are you, punk?), sometimes it might be safe to skip commits to repositories which are "obviously not affected" by the dependency update.
-If you do that, keep in mind that you're bypassing automation which was put in place for a good reason.
-If stuff breaks, you will have to keep all the pieces.

-3) Finally, update `CzechLight/br2-external` so that it includes all changes made above ([example](https://gerrit.cesnet.cz/c/CzechLight/br2-external/+/2698)).
+3) Finally, update `CzechLight/br2-external` so that it includes all changes made above.
 The following `Depends-on` are needed:
 ```shell
 Depends-on: https://gerrit.cesnet.cz/c/CzechLight/dependencies/+/${A}